What Is PKI and How Does It Secure File Transfers?

 Share:

-Anyone can see the public key, but the private key is only known to one user.
+PKI uses asymmetric encryption methods to protect data and authenticate the sender.
+In asymmetric encryption there are two keys: one public and one private.
+Anyone can see the public key, but the private key is only known to the recipient.
 The private key must remain private so that only the true recipient can decrypt the message.
-If others get the private key, PKI authentication is no longer secure.
+If others can access and use the private key, the data is no longer secure.

 1. Bob wants to send data to Alice.
 He uses his public key to encrypt (or make unreadable) the file.